zhelu/soundcalc/README.md

-This program accepts as inputs either sound files from the local file system or manually entered times.
-The total duration is displayed.
+This program is available on GitHub at: zhelu.github.io/soundcalc/

-If desired, the program will also compute the difference between the total duration and a target, desired duration.
-This program is being made available on GitHub at: zhelu.github.io/soundcalc/
+The purpose of the program is compute total times for 3 segments of audio that should fit within a prescribed schedule for a specific 1 hour radio show: WGBH's Innovation Hub.